 But since most home chefs don't routinely cook whole turkeys, simple mistakes can lead to foodborne illnesses, as well as a bird that doesn't taste so good.
 Improperly handled and undercooked poultry are the most common reasons that people get sick from chicken and turkey, according to the Centers for Disease Control and Prevention (CDC).
 And this can be especially harmful to older adults.

-"Older adults [should] be even more cautious about not consuming raw foods or undercooked foods and avoid cross contamination,” says Brigette Gleason, medical officer for the CDC's Enteric Disease Epidemiology branch.
+"Older adults [should] be even more cautious about not consuming raw foods or undercooked foods and avoid cross contamination,” says Brigette Gleason, medical epidemiologist for the CDC's Enteric Disease Epidemiology branch.
 “So following basic food safety principles are even more important in that age group.”

 - Place it in the refrigerator in a container.
 “Which can take quite a while, usually a day for every four or five pounds of meat.
 So it could be several days if you have a bigger turkey,” Gleason says.